 Emotional resistance arises as people try to balance their emotions during the transformation process.
 Their feelings about the change can be rooted in the organizational values and symbols.
 When the emotional commitment to change is low, people may not be proactive; high emotional commitment to change can lead to chaos.
 Behavior resistance, a combination of cognitive and emotional resistance, can manifest as rumor-mongering, agreeing to something but not acting on it, or other forms of formal or informal resistance.

-Strategic change communication addresses resistance to transformation through open and frequent conversations with the people affected by the change about the impact and benefits of the initiative.
-Employees understand the need for the organization to change and improve, but they can be suspicious about the organization’s intent (especially when the company culture is negative).
-Change communication should be integrated in the transformation plan.
+Strategic change management communications address resistance to transformation through open and frequent conversations with the people affected by the change regarding the impact and benefits of the initiative.
+Employees may understand the need for the organization to change and improve, but they can be suspicious about the organization’s intent (especially when the company culture is negative).
+Change communication should be integrated into the transformation plan.
 It must be iterative, consider people’s feedback and alleviate their concerns at various stages of implementation.

 Leveraging data analytics

 Data-based decisions accelerate transformation projects.
-Iterative data collection, processing, and analysis are the foundations of an IT-driven organization.
+Iterative data collection, processing, and analysis are the foundations of a fact based, data-driven organization.
 Organizations are in fact using data analytics as a competitive tool to perform better than others and offer greater value.

 Data and analytics should be made part of the transformation strategy from the very beginning and should be a key discussion point in every progress meeting.
 You need to decide which data that the organization owns can be used in making decisions throughout the transformation initiative.
-There is also data that the organization has to procure from external sources.
+There is also data that the organization can procure from external sources, which may be valuable in filling gaps in the organization’s knowledge about its customers, markets, competition, etc.

 To make better decisions on information management and streamline the process of data collection and analysis, it is important to have a Chief Data Officer (CDO) or a Chief Information Officer (CIO) who will be responsible for making this cultural shift.
 Many organizations do not tap the potential of data analytics because it is not a part of the traditional business model.
 Having a dedicated team of data analysts headed by the CDO can help change this approach.

-There are few things that the data analytics team has to focus on in order to build data analysis competencies in the organization.
+There are few things that the data analytics team must focus on in order to build data analysis competencies in the organization.

 • Collect information on how the organization, or other organizations, have benefited from data and analytics and communicate this information company-wide.

-• Involve in strategic planning discussions to ensure that data analytics is given its due and made an integral part of the transformation strategy.
+• Get involved in strategic planning discussions to ensure that data analytics is given its due and made an integral part of the transformation strategy.

 • Measure and bring forward the value of the information that the company holds so that people can see data as an actual asset.